Welcome to the website of the Humanitus Sidoarjo Fund (HSF)

-On May 29th 2006, just two days after one of Indonesia's most destructive earthquakes hit the city of Yogyakarta leaving 6,000 dead and 1.5 million homeless, another disaster struck and continues to wreak havoc to this very day.
+On May 29th 2006, just two days after one of Indonesia's most destructive earthquakes hit the city of Yogyakarta leaving 6,000 dead and 1.5 million homeless, another disaster struck which continues to wreak havoc to this very day.

-The loss to Government infrastructure has been significant, not the least of which is the main East-West Toll road that ran directly through the eruption zone.
+The loss to Government infrastructure has been significant, not the least of which is the main Java East-West Toll road that ran directly through the eruption zone.
 The road was permanently closed due to the mudflow on 21st November 2006.
 A new Toll road is under construction at significant expense to the Government of the Republic of Indonesia and requiring the relocation of many more families.

-One certainty with LUSI, the worlds largest mud volcano, is that it cannot be stopped by human intervention.
+One certainty with LUSI, the worlds largest mud eruption, is that it cannot be stopped by human intervention.
 To date, numerous strategies have been tried, and millions of dollars wasted, in unsuccessful attempts to put a halt to the course, and force, of nature.